Using the Authentication Prompt

 The authentication prompt lets you choose how to verify your identity each time you log in.

-Supported Browsers: Chrome, Firefox, Safari, Internet Explorer 8 or later, and Opera.
+Supported Browsers: Chrome, Firefox, Safari, and Internet Explorer 8 or later.

 If you have more than one device enrolled you'll see a device selector.

 Select the device you want to use and then choose your authentication method.

 |Duo Push||Pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iPhone, Android, or BlackBerry device).
 Just review the request and tap Approve to log in.|

 |Enter a Passcode||

 Log in using a passcode, either generated with Duo Mobile, sent via SMS, generated by your hardware token, or provided by an administrator.

 Click Send codes to get a new batch of passcodes texted to your phone.

 You can also use U2F Tokens for authentication.

 If you can't authenticate or aren't sure what to do, click Need help? on the left side of the Duo prompt.
 Your administrator may have customized the help text with additional instructions or contact information.